 “I think that ADA is doing something huge in terms of bridging a diversity gap in tech right now,” student Yuri Nakashima said.
 “ADA is deeply invested not just in your ability in learning how to code but in you being a good software developer in a professional setting.”

 ADA student Mengyao ‘Maya’ Wang grew up in Beijing and came to the United States to get her master’s degree in law at the College of William and Mary in Virginia.
-Wang worked as a lawyer in New York before moving to Seattle to get married and discovered a passion for tech.
+Wang worked as a lawyer in New York before moving to Seattle and discovered a passion for tech.

+For Wang, creativity comes from diversity.
 Flores echoed the effect that diversity has on quality.